uzur/jekyllxhibit/_posts/exhibits/2015-07-11-deep-dreaming.md

 category: exhibit
 ---

-Utilising [Google's Neural Network algorithm][source], which was recently open sourced to allow researchers and artists alike to study, I used photographs that I had previously taken and put it through this algorithm.
-(More information regarding [Artificial Neural Networks][ann].
+By utilising [Google's Neural Network algorithm][source], which was recently open sourced to allow researchers and artists alike to study, I used photographs that I had taken in Wellington last year and put it through this algorithm (More information regarding [Artificial Neural Networks][ann])

 This ia a relatively new field in Machine Learning.

 From the original source by Alexander Mordvintsev, Christopher Olah and Mike Tyka: